-You will take three core courses in your first term (Sep-Dec) and two more in the second term (Jan-May).
-In the second term you will also have the opportunity to choose two option courses from an extensive, annually reviewed list, which will allow you to tailor your studies towards your chosen career path.
+You will take three core courses in your first term (September-December) and two more in the second term (January-May).
+In the second term, you will also have the opportunity to choose two option courses from an extensive, annually reviewed list, which will allow you to tailor your studies towards your chosen career path.
 You will also have the opportunity to carry out a hands-on company project working with real business clients.
-The final dissertation will be written over the summer term (Jun-Aug) and is overseen by an academic supervisor.
+The final dissertation will be written over the summer term (June-August) and is overseen by an academic supervisor.

 The success of our MSc in International Business and Emerging Markets is reflected in the career destinations of our graduates.
 Students come from all over the world, looking for objective, in-depth insights into global business practice.
 The knowledge they gather helps them to develop successful careers as consultants, managers or analysts in the broad arena of international business.
 Recent graduates have secured jobs with leading employers like Accenture, Goldman Sachs and RBS.

 A strong academic base, passionate faculty and international student body will ensure you have a rewarding learning experience in our city-centre campus.
 The School has widespread industry links and as a student, you will benefit from the expertise of high-profile guest speakers.
 Past speakers have included the Director of Scottish Development International Operations, CEO of Roche Group and the Head of Strategy at Accenture Global.

 The programme provides a personalised development environment that allows you to build on your existing knowledge framework and further develop particular expertise in an area of your own choosing.